Sengab-platform/API-docs/source/includes/_templates.md

 # Templates
-At this moment, we provide 6 static templates for projects, in this doc we will illustrate them and their structure while the process of add project and view the results.
+Currently, we provide 6 static templates for projects, we will illustrate their structure through the following examples.

 ## Template 1

-> Add Project :
+> Add project

 ```json
 {